FHantke/brave-browser-wiki/Chromium-rebases.md

 - [ ] Besides new settings, we'll want to look at brave://components and see if there are new components registered.
 For example, there are components we have either missed (when added) or we never triaged captured in [this GitHub issue](https://github.com/brave/brave-browser/issues/11544).
 There's an issue created to automate this process which you [can find here](https://github.com/brave/brave-browser/issues/11811).

-- [ ] Entitlements to enable new features specific to Chrome are added to `https://source.chromium.org/chromium/chromium/src/+/master:chrome/app/app-entitlements-chrome.plist`.
-This file is not included in Brave but review the new entitlements for each CR bump when new features are added to Chrome.
-If new entitlements are needed these should be added to `brave/app/app-entitlements-brave.plist`
+- [ ] Entitlements to enable new features specific to Chrome are added to `https://source.chromium.org/chromium/chromium/src/+/master:chrome/app/app-entitlements-chrome.plist`.Review the new entitlements for each CR bump when new features are added to Chrome.

 - [ ] On Android, new permissions can be added in */AndroidManifest.xml or */AndroidManifest.xml.expected.
 Users often ask questions about new permissions on update.
 Any new permissions should be reviewed by the @android-team or @security-team before merge.